parraletz/space/src/content/blog/devopd-custom-provider.md

     default: kubectl
     global: true
   INACTIVITY_TIMEOUT:
-    description: "If defined, will automatically stop the pod after the inactivity period.
-Examples: 10m, 1h"
+    description: 'If defined, will automatically stop the pod after the inactivity period.
+Examples: 10m, 1h'
   STORAGE_CLASS:
     description: If defined, DevPod will use the given storage class to create the persistent volume claim.
 You will need to ensure the storage class exists in your cluster!
     global: true